Norrland Engineer Battalion: Colours, standards and guidons

-At the 300th anniversary of the Fortifikationen ("Royal Engineers") on 26 September 1935, His Majesty the King Gustav V presented a colour to the then Boden Engineer Corps.
+At the 300th anniversary of the Swedish Fortification Corps on 26 September 1935, His Majesty the King Gustav V presented a colour to the then Boden Engineer Corps.
 On 1 January 1998, the colour of Svea Engineer Corps was transferred to Norrland Engineer Corps after Svea Engineer Corps was disbanded on 31 December 1997.
 A new colour was presented to the then Norrland Engineer Battalion in Boden by His Majesty the King Carl XVI Gustaf on 27 August 2001.
 It was drawn by Kristina Holmgård-Åkerberg and embroidered by machine and hand (the badge) in insertion technique by the company Libraria.
 The colour may be used according to the decisions of CO I 19.
 Blazon: "On blue cloth in the centre the lesser coat of arms of Sweden, three yellow crowns placed two and one.
 In the first corner a mullet with a cluster of rays, all in yellow.
 In the lower part of this the coat of arms of the unit; argent, throughout a wall with a gatetower both embattled gules (the original name of the battalion was Royal Boden Engineers Regiment, Ing 3); on a chief azure three open crowns in fess or (a legacy from the former Svea Engineer Regiment, Ing 1).
 The shield ensigned with a royal crown proper.
 After the battalion was disbanded, the colour was carried by Norrland Engineer Company at Norrbotten Regiment until the company was disbanded on 21 June 2011.